Constraint programming: Perturbation vs refinement models

-Constraint propagation in constraint satisfaction problems is a typical example of a refinement model, and spreadsheets are a typical example of a perturbation model.
+Constraint propagation in constraint satisfaction problems is a typical example of a refinement model, and formula evaluation in spreadsheets are a typical example of a perturbation model.

 The refinement model is more general, as it does not restrict variables to have a single value, it can lead to several solutions to the same problem.
 However, the perturbation model is more intuitive for programmers using mixed imperative constraint object-oriented languages.

 Domains

 The constraints used in constraint programming are typically over some specific domains.
 Some popular domains for constraint programming are: